OfficeDev/office-js-docs-pr/docs/design/keyboard-shortcuts.md

 - Use only keyboard shortcuts with the following pattern in your add-in: **Ctrl+Shift+Alt+*x***, where *x* is some other key.
 - If you need more keyboard shortcuts, check the [list of Excel keyboard shortcuts](https://support.microsoft.com/office/keyboard-shortcuts-in-excel-1798d9d5-842a-42b8-9c99-9b7213f0040f), and avoid using any of them in your add-in.
 - When the keyboard focus is inside the add-in UI, **Ctrl+Spacebar** and **Ctrl+Shift+F10** will not work as these are essential accessibility shortcuts.
+- On a Windows/Mac, if the "Reset Office Add-ins Shortcut Preferences" command is not available for you through the search menu, you can manually add the command to the ribbon by customizing the ribbon through the context menu.

 ## Customize the keyboard shortcuts per platform